zchee/neovim-wiki/GSoC-2019-Ideas.md

 ## Making a proposal

-The application period for GSOC is March 12-27.
-Send your proposal through the official [GSOC page](https://summerofcode.withgoogle.com/organizations/6156058456752128/).
+The application period for GSOC is March 25-April 9.
+Send your proposal through the official [GSOC page](https://summerofcode.withgoogle.com/organizations/6095582066638848/).
 We encourage students to send a first draft early in this period, this allows us to give feedback and and ask for more information if need.
 See https://google.github.io/gsocguides/student/writing-a-proposal for some guidelines for writing a good proposal.

-Note: this year we will likely be able to accept two students at maximum.
+Note: this year we will likely be able to accept 2-3 students.
 We expect to get more strong proposals than available slots, so we will need to turn some good proposals down.

 ## Proposal evaluation